 Rachel brings her passion and expertise to issues essential to Michigan’s prosperity, such as talent development, entrepreneurship, and social equity.
 Her strengths in coalition building and program management have resulted in the creation of many highly effective public/private partnerships centered on economic development, community revitalization, and equitable access to education.

 Rachel has spent her career working to make a better Michigan.
 She currently serves on the boards of the Lansing Economic Area Partnership, the Gift of Life Foundation, and the Friends of Eaton County Parks.
 She co-chairs Grand Ledge United and serves on other community-based coalitions working to build more racially diverse, equitable, and inclusive places.
 Rachel also supports entrepreneurs and small businesses as a volunteer mentor, pitch competition judge, and grant application reviewer.
 In 2004, Rachel founded and served as president of Kuntzsch Solutions, a consultancy focused on helping organizations and communities plan, fund, and implement community and economic development projects.
 She merged her business with PSC in 2016.
 Prior to that, she was part of the business development teams at the Michigan Economic Development Corporation and NextEnergy.

 A Little More…

 Education: BS in Kinesiology from Michigan State University along with an Executive MPA degree and Certificate of Advanced Study in Conflict Resolution from the Maxwell School of Citizenship and Public Affairs at Syracuse University

 With PSC since: October 2016

-PSC superpower: Connecting people and ideas
+PSC superpower: Connecting people and ideas across perspectives and sectors

 Why Michigan?
 The seasons—so much to love in each one